HoverBaum/blog/source/_drafts/Log-to-Elasticsearch-using-curl.md

   - Technical
 ---

-Once you get a centralized logging solution like Elasticsearch setup you open up an increadible amount of possibilities.
+Once you get a centralised logging solution like Elasticsearch setup you open up an incredible amount of possibilities.
 That is, if you actually send logs to your central place.
 On a recent project we wanted to "just log our deploys from the Jenkins Server".
 Thus we set out to find the "easiest" way to log to our Elasticsearch.
 We finally reached curl as our solution and today I will walk you through how to do that.

 ![Good old tools can do amazing jobs.](https://storage.googleapis.com/hoverbaum-blog-assets/teaser-images/curl-to-elastic.jpg)